wp-plugins/zemanta/readme.txt

 Zemanta offers you:

-* **Related posts**: Zemanta will recommend related posts from all of your blogs - just click on "My Sources"
+* **Related posts**: Zemanta will recommend related posts from all of your blogs - just click "My Sources"
-* **Increasing your authority**: Increase your authority by linking to most authoritative related posts on your topic (good for SEO).
+* **Increasing your authority**: Increase your authority by linking to most authoritative related posts (good for SEO).
-* **Related Images**: Use related images right from the sidebar while you write.
+* **Related Images**: Use related images right from the sidebar.
 Images are free to use and proper credits are added by default.
 * **Your own images**: Connect your Instagram & Flickr accounts and insert your images!
-* **Link Love**: Link to other bloggers' that we recommend and in turn, we'll recommend your posts to other bloggers in the same way.
+* **Link Love**: Link to other bloggers' posts that we recommend and in turn, we'll recommend your posts to other bloggers in the same way.
 Then find out how much love (links, tweets, likes) each of your posts received via Zemanta Dashboard.
-* **Affiliate Programs**: Amazon and Fashion Traffic affiliate programs are supported.
-You enter your affiliate id and then easily insert links and images.
+* **Affiliate Programs**: Amazon and Fashion Traffic are supported.
+You enter your affiliate id and then easily insert links and images into your posts.

-After Zemanta analyzes your post, a simple point and click interface allows you to easily insert related posts, images, links and tags.
+After Zemanta analyzes your post, a simple point and click interface allows you to easily insert related posts, related images, links and tags.
 By not having to search for related posts, you will save time and increase the efficiency of your editorial process.

 **Share the Link Love**